ColoredCow/django-drf-init/README.md

 ## Installation
 To get started with this boilerplate, please refer to the [installation guide](./docs/development/installation.md).
 This guide will walk you through setting up the project on your local system, including environment setup and dependency installation.

-## API Documentation
-Once you have the development server running, you can access the automatically generated API documentation.
-Navigate to `http://localhost:8000/swagger` in your web browser to view the interactive API documentation powered by `drf-yasg`.

 ## Deployment
 For instructions on deploying this backend boilerplate to a hosting server, please visit the [deployment guide](./docs/development/deployment.md).